Protein methods: Electrofocusing

+Electrofocusing is a specialized technique that separates proteins based on their isoelectric points in a pH gradient.
+As an electric field is applied, proteins migrate until they reach the point where their net charge is zero, effectively focusing them into narrow bands.
+This method provides high resolution and is often used in combination with other techniques for comprehensive protein analysis.

 Detecting proteins

 The considerably small size of protein macromolecules makes identification and quantification of unknown protein samples particularly difficult.
 Several reliable methods for quantifying protein have been developed to simplify the process.
 These methods include Warburg–Christian method, Lowry assay, and Bradford assay (all of which rely on absorbance properties of macromolecules).
 Bradford assay method uses a dye to bind to protein.
 Most commonly, Coomassie brilliant blue G-250 dye is used.
 When free of protein, the dye is red but once bound to protein it turns blue.
 The dye-protein complex absorbs light maximally at the wavelength 595 nanometers and is sensitive for samples containing anywhere from 1 ug to 60 ug.
 Unlike Lowry and Warburg-Christian Methods, Bradford assays do not rely on Tryptophan and Tyrosine content in proteins which allows the method to be more accurate hypothetically.
 Lowry assay is similar to biuret assays, but it uses Folin reagent which is more accurate for quantification.
 Folin reagent is stable at only acidic conditions and the method is susceptible to skewing results depending on how much tryptophan and tyrosine is present in the examined protein.
 The Folin reagent binds to tryptophan and tyrosine which means the concentration of the two amino acids affects the sensitivity of the method.
 The method is sensitive at concentration ranges similar to the Bradford method, but requires a minuscule amount more of protein.

-Warburg–Christian method screens proteins at their naturally occurring absorbance ranges.
+Warburg-Christian method screens proteins at their naturally occurring absorbance ranges.
 Most proteins absorb light very well at 280 nanometers due to the presence of tryptophan and tyrosine, but the method is susceptible to varying amounts of the amino acids it relies on.

 More methods are listed below which link to more detailed accounts for their respective methods.